RussellHankins/websocket-chat-server/README.md

 		Sends an error message if you're already logged out and disconnect == 0.
 	nop()
 		No operation.
 This is used by the client to keep the connection alive.
 No response.
-	removechatroom(messageid,chatroomid,server_password)
+	read_directory(messageid,subdirectory) - Not finished.
+	    Reads a directory.
+Returns the file_name,file_type,last_modified_date,length.
+	    Tab delimited.
+Returns a data message or an error message.
+	    All directories are under a file_location and the user's userid folder.
+	read_file(messageid,filename,start_byte,length) - Not finished.
+	    Reads some of filename.
+Returns a data message or error message. filenames for existing files are from whatever file_location they're found on.
+	    All file names have the userid as a directory prefix. removechatroom(messageid,chatroomid,server_password)
 		Removes a chatroom.
 Requires server password.
 		Sends a chatroomwasdeleted message to you and everybody in the chatroom.